riganti/dotvvm-docs/Pages/concepts/project-structure.md

 * `ViewModels/DefaultViewModel.cs` - an example viewmodel.

-* `Startup.cs` - startup class which configures services and registers DotVVM and static files middlewares.
+* `Startup.cs` - startup class which configures services and registers DotVVM and static files middlewares (this file is missing in the new .NET versions; the declarations are in `Program.cs`).

 * `DotvvmStartup.cs` - a DotVVM configuration class (see the [Configuration](~/pages/concepts/configuration/overview) chapter).